FilipNest/Stripytext/README.md

   ```

 That's it.
 It's probably buggy as it's just a doodle done in an evening but if you want to improve it just put in a pull request or shout at me.

+If you make something pretty, please let me know as I'd love to see it.